A stateful MCP analyst: enforced agent curriculum and attention management

 Daily Snowflake exports → S3 (Airflow)

 The data choices were deliberate: small enough to fit in memory on a cheap VM, PII-clean, and well-described.
-But the real power doesn’t come from the infrastructure.
-It comes from using the stateful nature of MCP to gate access to context, and to manage tokens and attention carefully.

 The trick: about → describe_table → query

-about()- must be called first.
-Returns current fiscal state, the table catalogue, the canonical join graph, and the business context (EDLP, loyalty, livestock) that frames every YoY question. ~6k tokens, paid once per session.describe_table(name)- must be called for every table the model wants to query.
-Returns the schema, sample rows, and - crucially - the per-table column notes, useful patterns, and warnings I’ve accumulated from working with Jollyes data.query(sql)- only runs if the referenced tables have been described in this session.
-Otherwise it returns: “Tables not yet described: X, Y. Call describe_table(‘X,Y’) first.”
+2. describe_table(name) - must be called for every table the model wants to query.
+Returns the schema, sample rows, and - crucially - per-table column notes, useful patterns, and warnings we’ve accumulated from working with Jollyes data.
+Only runs if about() has been called.

 The gating is enforced inside the tool itself - the SQL is parsed for FROM/JOIN clauses and checked against a per-session set.
-The model can’t skip steps even if it wants to.
+The model can’t skip steps even if it attempts to.
 When it tries, the error message tells it exactly what to do next, and it self-corrects within the same turn.

 Context, not corpus

-| Tier | Context loaded | Approx size | Loaded when |
+Tier Context loaded Approx size Loaded when

-| Connector registration | Tool names + descriptions | ~300 tokens | Once, when connector enabled |
+Connector registration Tool names + descriptions ~300 tokens Once, when connector enabled

-Fiscal calendar, join graph, business-wide context | ~6k tokens | Once per session |
+about() Fiscal calendar, join graph, business-wide context ~6k tokens Once per session

-One table’s schema, examples, warnings, patterns | ~1–2k tokens | Only when that table is needed |
+describe_table(X) One table’s schema, examples, warnings, patterns ~1–2k tokens Only when that table is needed

-- does parent/child SKU deduplication matter for voucher analysis?
+• does parent/child SKU deduplication matter for voucher analysis?

-- does the EDLP pricing transition affect today’s stock query?
+• does the EDLP pricing transition affect today’s stock query?

 A short example: parent/child SKUs